AICC/CMI-5_Spec_Current/cmi5_spec.md

 - Completed
 - Waived

-The completion property of the result MUST be set to false for statements having the following cmi5 defined verbs:

-- Abandoned

 <a name="duration"></a>
 ###9.5.4 Duration
 The duration property is an ISO 8601 formatted time value required in certain statements as defined in this section.